ChanwooBrianKim/EPL-Ticket-Sales/README.md

 # 🛒 Shopping Cart App

 Welcome to the Shopping Cart App!
-This project lets you browse items, add them to your cart, and view the total price.
-Let's dive in to see what it offers and how you can use it!
+This project allows users to browse items, add them to a shopping cart, and view the total price.
+Additionally, the app manages cart data in the backend and keeps the user's cart synced across sessions.
+Let's explore the app and see what it offers

 ## ✨ Features